How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 Complexity is not the answer; survival is the first principle.

-Mature platforms often rely on massive amounts of data to train models, use dynamic scheduling systems to predict supply and demand changes, and fine-tune strategies within minute-level time windows.
+Mature platforms often rely on massive data to train models, use dynamic scheduling systems to predict supply and demand changes, and fine-tune strategies within minute-level time windows.
 For startup projects, such solutions have almost no realistic foundation.

 1. Efficiency: Are orders accepted and executed promptly?